Saturday, May 31, 2008

 Never Land, 1980, Eddie Pipe, Allied Press International, daily panel

-New Jersey Subjects, 1969, Gar Schmitt, self-syndicated, weekly panel
+New Jersey Subjects, 1969, Gar Schmitt, self-syndicated, weekly panel (editorial cartoons, not eligible for SG)

 New Outlook, 1949-50, Jack Fitch, A.S.
 Curtis Features, daily panel